brycewray/hugo-site/content/posts/2022/08/using-cloudinary-astro-eleventy/index.md

 ## Astro component

-The `Imgc.astro` component is available in its most current form [here](https://github.com/brycewray/astro-site/blob/main/src/components/Imgc.astro).
-You call the component as follows:
+You call the `Imgc.astro` component as follows:

 ```md
 <Imgc